sebasfalcone/better-work-notes/Notes_about_C++.md

 const auto VERSION = std::string("3.4.1");
 ```

 The compiler doesn't complain but at the cost of moving the initialization to runtime.
-Now `VERSION` must be part of a dynamic initialization, not static.
-This approach is less efficient and less safe that static initialization (not that bad either).
+Now `VERSION` must be part of dynamic initialization, not static.
+This approach is less efficient and less safe than static initialization (not that bad either).

 #### The Red Zone - Static Initialization Order Fiasco
 The problem with *dynamic initialization* is that the order in which variables are initialized at runtime is not always well defined.

-Withing a single compilation unit, static variables are initialized in the same order as they are defined in the source (*Ordered Dynamic Initialization*).
+Within a single compilation unit, static variables are initialized in the same order as they are defined in the source (*Ordered Dynamic Initialization*).

 Across compilation units, the order is undefined, and this is an issue if the initialization of a variable in `a.cpp` depends on another defined in `b.cpp`.
 This is called [Static Initialization Order Fiasco](https://isocpp.org/wiki/faq/ctors#static-init-order):